1st June 2086

-Sylvia stood firm and had already nocked a third arrow by the time the large beast tumbled headlong to land within two paces of her firing point.
-Thor and Storm, the two wolves trotted to the spot and waited at a respectful distance, looking from the huntress to the prey and back again like domestic pets expecting a treat or dinner in a bowl.
+Sylvia stood firm and had already nocked a third arrow by the time the large beast tumbled headlong to land dead; within two paces of her firing point.
+Thor and Storm trotted to the spot and waited at a respectful distance, looking from the huntress to the prey and back again like domestic pets expecting a treat or dinner in a bowl.

 “Good Thor … good Storm … wait … wait.”
-She eased the pressure on the bowstring, replaced the arrow in the quiver and placed the bow on the ground.
+She eased the pressure on the bowstring, replaced the unused third arrow in the quiver and placed the bow on the ground.
 She drew the large hunting knife from her scabbard and went forward to prepare the animal.
-In practised strokes Sylvia butchered the carcass in such a way that the innards were left in one area while she dragged the main body a short distance away.
+In practised strokes Sylvia butchered the carcass in such a way that the innards were left in one area while she dragged the main body a short distance.
 “Feast.”

-The wolves descended on the pile of still warm internal organs and gorged themselves, ignoring the carcass that their leader had moved away.
+The wolves descended on the pile of still warm, steaming, internal organs and gorged themselves, ignoring the carcass that their leader had moved away.

-Sylvia lifted her bow and ran a few hundred metres, before returning with her lightweight litter and towing rope.
-While the two animals continued to feed, Sylvia unrolled the litter and dragged the main carcass onto it.
+Sylvia lifted her bow and ran a few hundred metres, before returning with her lightweight litter and harness.
+While the two animals continued to feed, Sylvia laid the rope litter beside the kill and rolled the carcass onto it.
 She secured her load and extended the rope ready for the journey home.

 Less than an hour from observing the wolf pack at work, Sylvia was on her way, her broad leather harness draped over her shoulders as she dragged her load.
 Minus the internal organs and body fluids, the remains of the bison were heavy but manageable by the fit and strong woman.

 Following the command, “Home,” Thor led the way, pausing occasionally to sniff the air and twist his ears alert to anything untoward.
 Storm brought up the rear, walking slowly a few paces behind Sylvia and her load.
-Like his brother, he too paused occasionally to observe.
+Like her partner, Storm also paused occasionally to taste the air.

-Some people might have expected the wolves to be harnessed to the litter for such a journey, but to Sylvia’s way of thinking, the two big animals were of greater value as guardians.
+Some people might have harnessed the wolves to the litter for such a journey, but to Sylvia’s way of thinking, the big animals were of greater value as guardians.
 This allowed her to concentrate on taking home what would be enough food for all of them for a few days.

-In the late afternoon, Sylvia continued with the skinning and skilful butchery of the carcass.
-While she worked, a short distance away, Thor and Storm had a hind leg apiece which they cleaned to the bone before contentedly gnawing and licking the remaining bone.
+Near her campsite, Sylvia continued with the skinning and skilful butchery of the carcass.
+While she worked, a short distance away, Thor and Storm had a hind leg apiece which they devoured before contentedly gnawing and licking the remaining bones.

-Large portions of the carcass were hung indoors by Sylvia to be smoked as taught by her mother.
-She used one of the rooms in the small house which nestled in the woodland.
-It was efficient and secure storage and a short distance from the teepee in which Sylvia slept.
-Her companions rested in a natural and warm den which Sylvia had built in a style which suited the animals.
+Large portions of the carcass were hung indoors to be smoked as taught by her mother.
+For storage and smoking of food, she used one of the rooms in the small house which nestled in the woodland.
+It was secure and a short distance from the lean-to made of natural materials under which Sylvia slept.
+Her companions rested in a warm den they’d created not far from the lean-to.